Important Notice

 We're building this company with the belief that your time is valuable, and you should receive meaningful ownership in return for your contributions - not empty promises.

 You're paid wages every two weeks just like any other job.
-Then, once each quarter, you give your wages back to the company.
-When you do, you are choosing to invest in the company, just like a VC.
+After each paycheck, you can choose to invest some or all of it back into the company.
+When you do, you're investing in the company just like a VC.
 And, just like a VC, you get rewarded for participating early.

 โŒ Why We Don't Use Traditional Stock Options